Azure-Samples/MachineLearningSamples-MarketCampaign/scenario-market-campaign-sentiment-analysis.md

 S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31, June 2014.

-## Contact

-Please feel free to contact Fang Zhou (zhouf@microsoft.com) with any question or comment.